 Test Retake Policies

-Alberta charges a $40 fee for test retakes.
+Ontario charges $100 non-refundable fee for test retakes.

 Transcripts & Diploma

-In Alberta, the credential is called the High School Equivalency Diploma.
+In Ontario, the credential is called the Ontario High School Equivalency Certificate.

-Yes, in Alberta, you can take the GED® Test in English or French and you can combine the two languages to earn your credential.
+Yes, in Ontario you can take the test in English or French, however, you cannot combine two different languages to earn your credential.

 It depends on whether or not that province has a residency requirement.
 Check the residency requirements in that province and don’t hesitate to contact the GED Administrator™ in that province with questions.